-14 Unique Gift Ideas for Avid Travelers
+14 Unique Gift Ideas For Avid Travelers

 Hotels

 Lastly, you have got to get a hotel!
-The cool thing about finding hotels on Kayak is that it allows you to search for hostels and people who are renting out their space.
-Just take a look at the prices I found while looking for a place to stay in Dublin, Ireland.
-Some prices were as low as $41 a night.
-So you could book a hotel room for 8 nights for only $328.
+The cool thing about finding hotels on Kayak is that it allows you to search for hostels and people renting out their space.

+Just look at the prices I found while looking for a place to stay in Dublin, Ireland.
+Some expenses were as low as $41 a night.
+So you could book a hotel room for eight nights for only $328.

 Click here to get an idea of some of the prices for hotels Kayak.

-This is a pricier gift, not gonna lie.
+This is a pricier gift, I’m not going to lie.
 But would you believe me if I said you could gift a trip to Dublin and only spend $1,046?
-I say that is a gift they will absolutely remember forever.
+I say that is a gift they will remember forever.
 And hey, maybe this is a great chance to get together with some other buds and split the cost!

 The bottom line is, if your friend is an avid traveler and you are trying to impress, this may be the perfect gift for them.

 2. CamelBak Pivot Tote

-Every world traveler needs a perfect travel bag and this Camelbak Pivot Tote is exactly that.
-That's why it's one of my top gift ideas for travelers.
+Every world traveler needs a perfect travel bag, and this Camelbak Pivot Tote is precisely that.
+That’s why it’s one of my top gift ideas for travelers.
 It has plenty of pockets and individual compartments to carry everything from your wallet to a laptop with its padded interior.
 It even has a zippered stash side pocket that fits a water bottle.

 And the best part about this bag?
 It can transform from a tote bag to a backpack!
 This bag was made for travelers.
-If you know someone who likes to spend their travel time exploring new cities, this bag is PERFECT!
+So, if you know someone who likes to spend their travel time exploring new cities, this bag is PERFECT!

 It’s made from 70% repurposed materials, meaning each bag is made from 25 plastic water bottles.
 That makes this gift even more valuable and thoughtful.

-Know someone who would love this Pivot Tote?
+Do you know someone who would love this Pivot Tote?
 Get it for them here.

+Get the Camelback Pivot Tote now.
+The ultimate travel bag, this tote is made from 70% repurposed materials, meaning each bag is made from 25 plastic water bottles.
+That makes this bag even more valuable and thoughtful.

 3. Rosetta Stone Langauge Software

 If you have a friend going on a big trip somewhere in the next year, it may be a good idea to get them the gift of language with Rosetta Stone.
 It is one thing to travel to a faraway land and experience the culture.
-It is an entirely different experience when you can actually speak the local language.
+However, it is an entirely different experience when you can speak the local language.

-Rosetta Stone makes learning a new language pretty easy so that all you have to do is show up and learn, right from your computer or mobile phone.
+Rosetta Stone makes learning a new language pretty easy, so you all have to show up and learn from your computer or mobile phone.
 And they have 30 languages to choose from!
-You can get a 2-year subscription for a friend for only $6.49 a month!
+In addition, you can get a 2-year subscription for a friend for only $6.49 a month!

+Have you ever wanted to learn Italian?
+How about French or German?
+With Rosetta Stone, it is easy for you to learn a new language.
+Right now, they have a special that allows you to get a lifetime subscription with unlimited languages for only $199!

 Click the link here to buy a subscription for a friend.